What is the Hobsons Bay Community Register?

 Volunteers from Gateway Social Support Options provide regular phone calls to check on your wellbeing, providing comfort and peace of mind.

-During a heatwave, volunteers from the Australian Red Cross will provide daily phone calls to members who are most at risk of heat related illness, such as the frail elderly or those who are housebound due to a disability.
+During a heatwave, volunteers will provide daily phone calls to members who are most at risk of heat related illness, such as the frail elderly or those who are housebound due to a disability.